aaronkirkham/gulp-jspre/README.md

 gulp-jspre
 ==============

-Small gulp plugin to import local and remote JavaScript files without using a bundler.
+A tiny JavaScript preprocessor for gulp to import local and remote scripts without using a bundler.

 ## Gulp Usage
 ```javascript